🔼The name Abimelech in the Bible

 Why the latter Abimelech is called such in the header of Psalm 34 and not Achish, as we know him in the actual story, has been theorized about.
 Some scholars say the header of Psalm 34 contains an error.
-Others think that editors substituted an relatively unknown name (Achish) for a better known one (Abimelech).
-But the majority of scholars believe that Abimelech was a Philistine royal title not unlike Pharao in Egypt, Candace in Cush or Ceasar in Rome.
+Others think that editors substituted a relatively unknown name (Achish) for a better known one (Abimelech).
+But the majority of scholars believe that Abimelech was not really a personal name but rather a Philistine royal title, not unlike Pharaoh in Egypt, Candace in Cush or Caesar in Rome.

 The name Abimelech consists of two parts.
 The first part comes from the very common noun אב (ab), meaning father: